D

 BlogGenerate Contract

-Home › Blog › Security Deposit in Dubai: Rules, Refund and Deductions Explained
+Home › Blog › Security Deposit Dubai: Maximum Amount, Rules & Refund Timeline (2026)

 The security deposit is often the biggest point of dispute between Dubai landlords and tenants.
 Knowing exactly how much should be paid, what can legally be deducted, and how to ensure you get it back is essential knowledge for anyone renting in Dubai.